clevelandhighschoolcs/p4mawpup---LucianH./README.md

 Follow these instructions:
 First make sure Python 2.7.14 is installed
-Next download Anaconda , 32/64 depending on OS
+Next download Anaconda , 32/64 depending on OS Download autoenv.cmd or copy and paste text into file.
-Create and open an virtual enviorment by entering in the command terminal c:\Python27\Scripts\virtualenv -p c:\Python27\python.exe .lpvenv then activate the virtualenv by entering .lpvenv\Scripts\activate Open CMD and type "pip install bs4"
+Run from command prompt autoenv.cmd from its directory Enter "pip install bs4"
 Now inside the virtual env type "python" hit enter and the python's idle command prompt should appear.
 Note: this is to test every line to make sure that it works first.
-Open a new editor file in your editor of choice i.e. notepad ++ Set the notepad ++ language to python and also go into prefrences and then languages and change the tab options to 4 spaces not the default.
-Now Copy and paste the following code into the new file and save as a .py file inside of your .lpvenv/Scripts

-Once that's complete, run the .py file under the virtual env directory or in the python idle command prompt as "python file_name.py"
+Download Scrape.py and save as under the .lpvenv/Scripts you just created Once that's complete, run the .py file under the virtual env directory or in the python idle command prompt as "python file_name.py"
+Then you can edit the parameters such as myURL,frequency, and duration with note-pad++ by right-clicking on the file.

-Mileage may vary
+*Mileage may vary